kblin/DTU-python-course/_episodes/11-biopython.md

 modules to connect to popular on-line services like NCBI's Blast, Entrez and PubMed or ExPASy's Swiss-Prot, UniProt and Prosite.

+## Installing Biopython in Jupyter

+1. Click on the `Conda` tab
+2. Type "biopython" into the search box
+3. Select the checkbox for biopython
+4. Hit the arrow button to install
+5. Wait

 ## Loading the Biopython library

+Open a new notebook for this.

 ~~~
 import Bio